 I attended a clinic sponsored by the IEDR (Inland Empire Endurance Riders) and met Lorie Stobie who became my mentor and best friend.
 Lorie had several thousand miles experience and was wise about the welfare of the horse before that ever became a focus for rules.
 I still use everything she taught me (and a host of other mentors along the way) during our years of riding and traveling together.

 I have just shy of 7000 miles experience.
 I have ridden every distance 25-100 and 2 and 3 day rides.
 I have been tail end and have won rides and earned BCs and everything in between.
 I have had talented competitive horses and horses that I rehomed to a new career because distance riding wasn’t their forte.
 I’ve ridden a number of horses and all that I’m no longer riding retired healthy and sound to second careers after endurance riding.

-I have 34 years of experience with distance riding and 32 years of experience as a high school science teacher so I bring communication and organizational skills to the table.
+I have 38 years of experience with distance riding and 32 years of experience as a high school science teacher and leadership coach so I bring communication and organizational skills to the table.

 I am a competitive rider – but know how to balance my need for competition and my horse’s welfare.
 Distance riding is my passion and my Zen time and my nirvana – I love helping other people to discover the joy of bonding with a horse and being a team member with a spectacular equine.

 I became interested in endurance in 2003 at the age of 50.
 I was given the book “The Great American Horse Race” about the pony express ride/race across the country in 1976.
 I found it to be very inspiring.
 At that time I owned a big quarter horse and a paint John mule.
 Neither were suited for the sport.
 I had only ridden a bit and mostly back country packing type stuff.
 Did not have any childhood experience with equines.